Hjaltesorgenfrei/Vulkanologi/README.md

     - [ ] And base functions which handles each other type.
     - Lumos also does this
 - [ ] Figure out where in the Yojimbo loops that messages should be recieved.
 Current method can crash.
 - [ ] There seems to be a bug when a box interacts with mesh shape at a sharp angle which causes a crash.
+- [ ] Change the camera to have distance and such as saved fields.
+So Only the position, rotation and position is sent.
+  - [ ] The camera should then be called update on to allow it to ease.

 ### Descriptor Layout Idea